kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Sublingual - F
 	E. Tonsillar - F

-#### Answer: B. Dorsal lingual - ?
+#### Answer: B. Dorsal lingual - TRUE
+- The dorsal lingual artery runs on the superficial surface of the tongue – it is a branch of the lingual artery that delivers blood to the posterior superficial tongue.
+This artery must, therefore, be the source of the haemorrhage.
+The deep lingual and sublingual arteries are two terminal branches of the lingual artery.
+These branches run in the floor of the mouth (sublingual) and the deep surface of the tongue (deep lingual).
+The facial artery is a branch of the external carotid artery that courses across the face.
+The tonsillar artery is a branch of the facial artery that supplies blood to the palatine tonsil.

 ### Q1.33
 After a myocardial infarction a patient underwent coronary angiography, which showed a blockade in the left coronary artery.
 Which of the following statements about the _left coronary artery_ is true?

-	A. It is smaller than the right coronary artery - F
+	A. It is smaller than the right coronary artery
-	B. It gives off a large marginal branch - T
+	B. It gives off a large marginal branch
 	C. It continues to the apex of the heart as the posterior descending branch
-	D. It supplies both ventricles - F
+	D. It supplies both ventricles
-	E. It supplies the whole of the conducting system of the heart - F
+	E. It supplies the whole of the conducting system of the heart

-#### Answer: B. It gives off a large marginal branch - ?
+#### Answer: B. It gives off a large marginal branch - *FALSE* = D. It supplies both ventricles - TRUE
+- The left coronary artery, larger than the right, arises from the left anterior aortic sinus and divides into an anterior descending and a circumflex branch.
+The anterior descending branch passes at first behind the pulmonary artery, then coming forwards between that vessel and the left auricle to reach the anterior longitudinal sulcus, along which it descends to the apex of the heart; it gives branches to both ventricles.
+The circumflex branch follows the left part of the coronary sulcus, running first to the left and then to the right, reaching almost as far as the posterior longitudinal sulcus; it gives branches to the left atrium and ventricle.
+The left coronary artery supplies only a part of the left branch of the atrioventricular (AV) bundle (of His).

 ### Q1.34
 A 40-year-old man with dysphagia underwent oesophagoscopy, which revealed an exophytic growth in the _abdominal part of the oesophagus_.
 Which of the following statements about the abdominal portion of the oesophagus is true?

-	A. It lies in the oesophageal groove on the posterior surface of the right lobe of the liver - F
+	A. It lies in the oesophageal groove on the posterior surface of the right lobe of the liver
 	B. It is about 3.5cm in length
-	C. It is supplied by the left gastric branch of the coeliac artery - F
+	C. It is supplied by the left gastric branch of the coeliac artery
-	D. It is completely intraperitoneal - F
+	D. It is completely intraperitoneal
 	E. It is mainly innervated by the left phrenic nerve

-#### Answer: B. It is about 3.5cm in length - ?
+#### Answer: B. It is about 3.5cm in length - *FALSE* = C. It is supplied by the left gastric branch of the coeliac artery - TRUE
+- The abdominal portion of the oesophagus lies in the oesophageal groove on the posterior surface of the left lobe of the liver.
+It measures about 1.25cm in length, and only its front and left aspects are covered by peritoneum.
+The arterial supply is mainly from the left gastric branch of the coeliac artery.
+The nerves are derived from the vagi and the sympathetic trunks; they form a plexus, in which there are groups of ganglion cells, between the two layers of the muscular coats, and also a second plexus in the submucous tissue.

 ### Q1.35
 You are performing your first appendicectomy.
 Initially, on entering the right iliac fossa you do not find the appendix.
 However, you do not panic because you know that you can quickly locate it by: